Ray Sanders (baseball): Braves

 Sanders began the 1946 season as the Braves' regular first baseman, but he suffered a severe arm injury in August in a collision with Erv Dusak and missed the rest of the season.
 Hopp, who had also been acquired by the Braves during the previous offseason, once again filling in for him.
 Sanders, whose arm had been broken in three places missed the entire 1947 season as well.
 Meanwhile, Earl Torgeson had entrenched himself as the Braves' starting first baseman in the interim.

 On March 6, 1948, Sanders was involved in yet another trade centering on a future Hall of Famer.
 The Brooklyn Dodgers had used Jackie Robinson as a first baseman in 1947, but in 1948 the decision was made to move him to his more natural position as a second baseman.
 To make room, their 1947 second baseman, Eddie Stanky, was traded to the Braves for Sanders, Bama Rowell and $40,000.
 Sanders did not stay in the Dodgers organization long however, as he was returned to the Braves on April 18 for $60,000, partially because he was "damaged goods" since his arm still hadn't healed fully.

 Sanders began the 1948 season in the minor leagues, first with the Pacific Coast League's Seattle Rainiers.
 When he was unable to get playing time due to Seattle's high level of talent, he was reassigned to the Class A Hartford Chiefs.
 He finally returned to the major leagues in September, appearing in five games, all as a pinch hitter.
 Despite his lack of playing time, he was on the Braves' roster for the 1948 World Series due to injuries to Jeff Heath and Jim Russell.
 In his lone appearance in the Series, he made the last out of Game Two off Bob Lemon as a pinch hitter, tapping the first pitch he saw back to the mound.

 Sanders made the Braves as a bench player in 1949, but again missed most of the season due to injury.
 He broke his wrist during spring training, and wound up playing just nine games, his last in the major leagues, with his final game coming on September 1.
 After spending 1950 with the minor league Milwaukee Brewers, he retired.

 Career statistics

 In a seven-year, 630 game career, Sanders compiled a .274 batting average (597-for-2182) with 321 runs, 42 home runs and 329 RBI.
 He posted a career .991 fielding percentage.
 In four World Series appearances (1942,'43,'44,'48) he batted .275 (11-for-40) with 9 runs, 2 home runs, 3 RBI and 9 walks.

 Later life

 Well after his playing days, Sanders went into scouting with the Cleveland Indians.
 He was married to Bernice Magre of Crystal City, Missouri for 40 years, and they had a daughter (Sandra) and a son (James).
-Sanders died in an automobile accident in Washington, Missouri.
+Sanders died in an automobile accident in Washington, Missouri on October 28, 1983 at age 66.